 Amounts have been set aside to meet specific expenditure in future years, as earmarked capital and revenue reserves.

-Additionally, a general reserve (Police Fund), funded from accumulated surpluses of income over expenditure, is maintained to meet exceptional and unforeseen expenditure.
-South Wales Police/ the Commissioner has a risk based approach to the retention of reserves with the aim of having a Police Fund balance of 3% of Gross Revenue Expenditure.
+Additionally, a general reserve (Police Fund), funded from accumulated surpluses of income over expenditure is maintained to meet exceptional and unforeseen expenditure.
+Sound financial principles would therefore advocate a provision of at least 1% for major incidents, 1% for day to day operating cashflow risk and 1% for other unknown events.
+As a result, South Wales Police/ the Commissioner has a risk based approach to the retention of reserves with the aim of having a Police Fund balance of 3% of Gross Revenue Expenditure.